What are UTIs?

 • Over-the-counter remedies

-If these approaches above aren’t effective, we explore other options.
+If the approaches above aren’t effective, we will explore other options.
 This may consist of taking antibiotics that help treat and prevent recurrent UTIs or most infections, pain modulators, antihistamines, antimuscarinics and bladder instillations that help reduce symptoms of bladder inflammation and frequent urination.

-At London Women’s Centre, we develop a personalised treatment plan after carefully evaluating your symptoms, medical history, and lifestyle.
-We ensure that it effectively addresses your unique needs.
+As each chronic and recurrent UTI case is unique, at London Women’s Centre, we develop personalised treatment plans tailored to individual needs after carefully evaluating your symptoms, medical history, and lifestyle.

 About Mr Demetri Panayi – UTI Expert ✓